-The Wide Field Infrared Survey Telescope (WFIRST) is one of the newest telescopes joining in the search for exoplanets, and it’s going to be using a unique technique to do so.
+The Nancy Grace Roman Space Telescope (formerly the Wide Field Infrared Survey Telescope (WFIRST)) is one of the newest telescopes joining in the search for exoplanets, and it’s going to be using a unique technique to do so.

 How does your work focus on the hunt for exoplanets?

 My focus for the past five years or so has been on a type of science called gravitational microlensing, which is a unique and largely understudied way to find new planets outside of our Solar System.

 It’s a fairly new concept in terms of scientific discoveries in astronomy.
 It was first proposed by Einstein in the 1930s, but he thought that while it was physically possible, we would never be able to observe it because there is less than one in a million chance per star, per year, of seeing a microlensing phenomenon.

 However, with advances in technology like the CCD, for example, we’re able to monitor many millions of stars at once.

 What had once been impossible – finding these microlensing events – has now become a pretty regular occurrence.

 For microlensing to occur, you need three parties.
 You need the observer, which is usually here on Earth, or perhaps a satellite orbiting Earth; you need a background star at the very centre of our Galaxy; and then in between the background star and the observer is what we call the lens system.

 The lens system is a star that sometimes has a planet around it, and it passes between the background star and the observer on Earth

 As it passes in between it acts like a giant magnifying glass in space: it magnifies the light from the background star as it’s viewed by the observer on Earth.